 It is the purpose of the field education program to provide experiential educational opportunities directed toward student development of professional identity, self-understanding, and competent practice.
 Classroom learning and theoretical content are integrated through a focus on generalist practice in the bachelor's and in the first field placement master's program, and either a clinical or organization and community leadership specialization in the second field placement of the master's program.
+Advanced standing MSW students only have a specialized placement.
 All students participate in a field integrative seminar which provides further educational and administrative support.